Now they’re looking for work.

 Seven coaches and five general managers were fired Monday in a flurry of pink slips that were delivered the day after the regular-season ended.

-Andy Reid in Philadelphia, Lovie Smith in Chicago, and Ken Whisenhunt in Arizona, all coaches who took teams to the Super Bowl, Norv Turner in San Diego, Pat Shurmur in Cleveland, Romeo Crennel in Kansas City and Chan Gailey in Buffalo.
+Ken Whisenhunt is out after helping Arizona reach the Super Bowl following the 2008 season.
+Also gone: Norv Turner in San Diego, Pat Shurmur in Cleveland, Romeo Crennel in Kansas City and Chan Gailey in Buffalo.

 Turner has now been fired as head coach by three teams.
-San Diego won the AFC West from 2006-09, but didn’t make the postseason the last three years.
+San Diego won the AFC West from 2006-09, but didn’t make the postseason the last three years under Turner and GM A.J.
+Smith.

-Whisenhunt was fired after six seasons, including taking the Cardinals to a Super Bowl loss to Pittsburgh after the 2008 season.
+Whisenhunt was fired after six seasons.
 He had more wins than any other coach in Cardinals history, going 45-51, and has one year worth about $5.5 million left on his contract.
 GM Rod Graves had been with Arizona for 16 years, nine in his current position.
 A 5-11 record after a 4-0 start cost him and Whisenhunt their jobs.

 “When you have a season like that, it’s embarrassing.
 It’s personally crushing to me and it’s terrible,” Lurie said at a news conference.
 He said he respects Reid and plans to stay friends with him, “but, it is time for the Eagles to move in a new direction.”